VikramR123/ML-Climate-Final-Project-Template/journal.md

 Feb.
 28 - I found a machine learning Python package that helps with KMeans clustering.
 I have added a test Python file in /src that will test out this functionality before applying it to my dataset and observing the patterns.

+## 2022-03-07 check in: alp

+Overall good progress.
+I would make sure that you focus on the setup of your analysis (feel free to run by me and Nicolas).
+Then I would encourage you to get some sort of preliminary result sooner than later.
+This can serve as a good basis for the rest of your activities.